ncatlab/nlab-content/pages/7/7/1/0/177/content.md

 _[[Eric Forgy|Eric]] says_: It seems what I was talking about might also be related to a [covering relation](http://en.wikipedia.org/wiki/Covering_relation).

 [[Eric]]: Oh!
 I see John Baez is (likely with the help of the Wizard) playing with the space time continuum again.
 Ok!
 So the example with one object and two morphisms is a good one.
 Thanks!
 Now I can ask a related question, given a [[preorder]] $C$, I'd like to find the smallest directed graph $G$ such that $F(G)\equiv C$.
 But this reminds me of a [Hasse diagram](http://en.wikipedia.org/wiki/Hasse_diagram).
 Hmm...
+(Edit: While John freely travels back and forth through time, I tend to relive past experience with no recollection.
+There is a discussion of Hasse diagrams at [[preorder]].
+John suggests (if I understood correctly) _defining_ a Hasse diagram to be the smallest graph whose quiver reproduces the proset.

 #See also#
 ***